barryclark/jekyll-now/_posts/15-8-2023-Nokia_XSS.md

 ---
+layout: post
+title: Nokia XSS WriteUP
+excerpt: The Chronicles of a Cross-Site Scripting (XSS) Vulnerability
 ---

 # The Chronicles of a Cross-Site Scripting (XSS) Vulnerability: Unearthing the Payload on https://redacted.com
 ![](https://hithmast.github.io/images/xss.jpg)
 ## Prelude to Discovery